andrewjholbrook/simplicialSampler/README.md

 # simplicialSampler
-Contains code, data and results associated with paper _A simple MCMC algorithm that chooses from multiple proposals at each step_.
+Contains code, data and results associated with paper _Generating MCMC proposals by randomly rotating the regular simplex_.

 ## File list